 $1,500.00

-Through this four-course track, you’ll gain a better understanding of the principles of Objectivism, including some of its advice about proper philosophical methodology.
+Through this course, you’ll gain a better understanding of the principles of Objectivism, including some of its advice about proper philosophical methodology.
 The cash value is that philosophy can become more fully an aid to your own life, thinking, work and happiness.

 $3,000.00